ibrasec/web-deployment/README.md

 ```

-**1.5 key based authentication **
+**1.5 key based authentication**

-Since adding a user is not enough to secure the account, thus a key was generated on my local machine and the public key was copied to the server, wherase the private key is intended to be shared with the grader - in a private channel - for him to be able to access the droplet.
+Adding a user is not enough to secure the account, thus a key was generated on my local machine and the public key was copied to the server, wherase the private key is intended to be shared with the grader - in a private channel - for him to be able to access the droplet.
 No passphrase was configured for simplicty

 **NOTE: Done on the local machine not on the Server**